 Students are expected to pass a test of reading knowledge in a language other than Spanish and English before graduation.
 International students whose first language is not English must provide evidence of their proficiency in English in order to graduate successfully from the program.
 A Test of English as a Foreign Language (TOEFL) score of 213 or better is required for graduation.

-b) The design and development of the courses will include: Complete syllabus with a detailed calendar List of readings Comprehensive bibliography used to prepare the course The sample materials prepared for a 90 minute class The sample materials prepared for one student assignment (test, exam, text analysis, etc)
+b) The design and development of the courses will include: A complete syllabus with a detailed calendar; A list of readings; A comprehensive bibliography used to prepare the course; The sample materials prepared for ten 90 minute classes; the sample materials prepared for one student assignment (test, exam, text analysis, etc); and a teaching philosophy.

 c) Students will finish these designs by the end of their second year.
 An ad-hoc committee formed by two core faculty members of the program will examine the materials and will issue a report that will be added to the student's file.